Section 21A factors “in addition to” any Act or rule of law

 This provision gives statutory recognition to the principle that, where offences are committed under provocation, the provocation mitigates the seriousness of the offence: R v Engert (1995) 84 A Crim R 67 at 68 and 71; R v Cioban [2003] NSWCCA 304.

-However, not in every case does the explanation of an offender’s conduct, whether characterised as provocation or not, operate as a mitigating factor.
+However, the explanation of an offender’s conduct, whether characterised as provocation or not, does not always operate as a mitigating factor.
 The motive must impinge on the offender’s moral culpability.
 The degree to which motive can be seen as pertinent depends on all the circumstances, the most significant of which is the nature of the offence: R v White (unrep, 23/6/98, NSWCCA).
-An offender cannot simply take the law into his or her own hands: R v Buddle [2005] NSWCCA 82 at [11].
+An offender cannot simply take the law into their own hands: R v Buddle [2005] NSWCCA 82 at [11].

 Evidence of “relationship tension and general enmity … leading up to the offence”, while part of the overall circumstances in which the offence occurred, “does not constitute evidence of provocation such as to amount to mitigation”: Shaw v R [2008] NSWCCA 58 at [26].